 He added that while low interest rates, flat prices and first-home owner grants supported the affordable end of the market through the end of last year and early this year, it’s the upper end of the market that’s driven the strong growth in the major capitals in the June quarter.

-In Sydney, Melbourne and Brisbane average prices in the top 50% of suburbs grew by nearly double the rate of those of the bottom half.
+The property market in Sydney, Melbourne and Brisbane has seen average prices in the top 50% of suburbs grow by nearly double the rate of those of the bottom half.
 ‘We’ve had that top end of the market, those more expensive properties, come back in a big way particularly for these cities,’ explained Bell.